-As required by Colorado statutes, the District followed the following timetable in approving and enacting a budget for 2023:
+As required by Colorado statutes, the District followed the following timetable in approving and enacting a budget for 2024:

-- (1) For the 2023 budget, prior to August 25, 2022, the County Assessor sent to the District a certified assessed valuation of all taxable property within the District's boundaries.
-The County Assessor may change the assessed valuation on or before December 10, 2022 only once by a single notification to the District. - (2) On or before October 15, 2022, the District's management submitted to the District's Board of Directors a recommended budget which detailed the necessary property taxes, if applicable, needed along with other available revenues to meet the District's operating requirements. - (3) For the 2023 budget, prior to December 15, 2022, the District computed and certified to the County Commissioners a rate of a levy that derived the necessary property taxes, if applicable, as computed in the proposed budget. - (4) After a required publication of "Notice of Proposed Budget" and a public hearing, the District adopted the proposed budget and an appropriating resolution, which legally appropriated expenditures for the upcoming year. - (5) After adoption of the budget resolution, the District may make the following changes: (a) transfer appropriated monies between funds or between spending agencies within a fund, as determined by the original appropriation level; (b) approve supplemental appropriations to the extent of revenues in excess of the estimated in the budget; (c) approve emergency appropriations; and (d) reduce appropriations for which originally estimated revenues are insufficient.
+- (1) For the 2024 budget year, prior to August 25, 2023, the County Assessor sent to the District the certified assessed valuation of all taxable property within the District's boundaries.
+Typically, prior to December 10, 2023, the County Assessor would have sent the final recertified assessed valuation to the District.
+However, property tax measures enacted by the Colorado Legislature during a special session in November 2023 allowed counties an extension to January 3, 2024 to provide final assessed valuations. - (2) On or before October 15, 2023, the District's management would have submitted to the District's Board of Directors a recommended budget, which detailed the property taxes needed, along with other available revenues to meet the District's operating requirements. - (3) Typically, for the 2024 budget, prior to December 15, 2023, the District would have been held for the budget, the Board would have computed and certified to the County Commissioners a levy rate that derived the necessary property taxes as computed in the proposed budget, and the Board would have adopted the proposed budget and an appropriating resolution that legally appropriated expenditures for the upcoming year.
+Due to the Colorado Legislature's actions discussed above, the deadline for mill levy certifications was extended from December 15, 2023 to January 5, 2024.
+For the 2024 budget, the final budget resolution was adopted prior to January 10, 2024. - (5) After adoption of the budget resolution, the District may make the following changes: (a) transfer appropriated monies between funds; (b) approve supplemental appropriations to the extent of revenues in excess of the estimated in the budget; (c) approve emergency appropriations; and (d) reduce appropriations for which originally estimated revenues are insufficient.